samuel-lucas6/DoubleSec/README.md

 - `iv`: a random initialization vector used as the counter for AES-CTR (16 bytes).
 - `ciphertext`: `AesCTR.Encrypt(XChaCha20.Encrypt(plaintext))` (length of the message).
 - `hmacTag`: the HMAC-SHA512 tag for the ciphertext and headers (64 bytes).
-- `blake2bTag`: the BLAKE2b-512 tag for the ciphertext and headers (64 bytes).
+- `blake2bTag`: the keyed BLAKE2b-512 tag for the ciphertext and headers (64 bytes).

 ### Algorithms
 DoubleSec encrypts data in four steps: